How to Become a Location-Independent Entrepreneur

 1. Freelancers: Freelancers work for themselves rather than for a company.
 However, they do have contract work for companies and organizations.
 Instead of working for an employer, they perform service-based work for various clients.

 2. Remote Workers: These are regular employees with a contract, performing full-time or part-time jobs for a company.
-However, the main difference is that they can perform their jobs from home or anywhere else.
+However, the main difference is that they can work from home or anywhere else.

 3. Location Independent Entrepreneurs: Being this type of entrepreneur means you have a business you can run from anywhere.